bistecglobal/RailsExam/README.md

 - Fork this repository
 - Create directory challenge
-- In the *challenge* directory, scaffold a simple Rails 4 web app that models a credit card charge.
+- In the *challenge* directory, scaffold a simple Rails 5 or above web app that models a credit card charge.
 JSON data structure below:

 ```
   {